ENCCS/julia-for-hpc/content/development.rst

 .. objectives::

-   - Get familiar with the package manager
+   - Get familiar with VSCode
-   - Learn to use, extend and write packages in Julia
+   - Learn to use the package manager
    - Learn how to create reproducible environments and add tests to your code
-   - Understand scoping in Julia
+   - Learn to write own packages

 Tooling